qmk/qmk_firmware/docs/newbs_building_firmware_configurator.md

 The QMK Configurator works best with Chrome/Firefox.

-# Files from other tools such as KLE, or kbfirmware will not be compatible with QMK Configurator.
+!> **Files from other tools such as KLE, or kbfirmware will not be compatible with QMK Configurator.
 Do not load them, do not import them.
-QMK Configurator is a DIFFERENT tool.
+QMK Configurator is a DIFFERENT tool. **

 ## Selecting your keyboard